nmichaud0/ACA_Public/README.md

 - Though, I'll check how SVC behaves with grid-searching on embeddings, might be interesting... // seems to be good in a VotingCLF, might interfer with the MLP searching
 - BERT Transformer: https://metatext.io/models/bert-base-multilingual-cased // not good at all --> really need a sentence-transformer
 - Try big sample sizes with hard voting classifier // also not really good
+- Achieved 80% balanced acc with distiluse-base-multilingual-cased-v1 and svc+mlp(searching) and rf and xgb
+- Idea for the name of the final project : B-ARCH ACM (boosted architecture automatic coding model)
 -